G. Jane Stephens Honors Program

 Program oversight is provided by the Director of Honors.
 The Director of Honors reports

-to the Dean of the School of University Studies and acts on the advice of the Honors
+to the Dean designated by the Provost and acts on the advice of the Faculty Honors

 Council.
-The Honors Council will be composed of one representative from each college/school,
+The Faculty Honors Council will be composed of one representative from each

-an honors student representative, and the Director of Honors.
-College/school representatives
+college and Kent Library, an honors student representative, and the Director of Honors.

-will be selected by their respective college councils.
-The student representative
+College representatives will be selected by their respective college councils and

-is elected by honors students.
-The Director acts as chair of the Honors Council.
+elected by honors students.
+The Director acts as chair of the Faculty Honors Council.

 Approved by Faculty Senate Bill 11-A-14 April 6, 2011, Reviewed by President May 3,